Getting Started with Modern Web Scraping: An Introduction

 ArticleSummary

-schema - Generate titles and summaries based on the article content
+schema - Generate titles and summaries based on the page content

 is a bit different: